dopeboy/tlmslackapprenticeshipcirriculum/units/unit0/lesson0.md

-# Lesson 0: Intro to QA
+# Lesson 0: QA vs QC vs Testing

 In this lesson, we will go over what Quality Assurance (QA), Quality Control (QC), and Testing is.
 Throughout this lesson, references will be made to a fictional chair company called Chairs Inc.